 Reporting of the quota must be separate for each \rightarrow on-demand service.
-The FOC template must therefore be used for each on-demand service and the supporting documentation must also be sent for each service.
+The FOC template must therefore be used for each on-demand service.

-On-demand services subject to the quota obligation must deliver a brief description of the measures implemented to specifically identify \rightarrow European films and make them easy to find (visibility of European works) in the template (300-500 characters).
+On-demand services subject to the quota obligation must deliver a brief description of the measures implemented to specifically identify \rightarrow European films and make them easy to find (visibility of European works) in the Excel template (300-500 characters).
 This brief description can be published as a statement of the company on the FOC website with the decision on the fulfilment of the quota obligation.
-Longer documentation on the measures from two to three pages including screenshots of the on-demand service must also be sent and is used by the FOC as proof of the measures.
-This documentation is not published.

-When reporting for the quota obligation the number of films offered for each on-demand service must be included in the first part of the template.
+When reporting for the quota obligation the number of films offered for each on-demand service must be included in the first part of the Excel template.
 The film versions are not to be counted as extra.
 Package offers, film packages for example, do not count as they cannot always be clearly assigned to a country.
 Alternatively, at the request of the company under obligation, the entire duration can be given in minutes instead of the number of films.
-In the second part of the template, the list of \rightarrow eligible European films must be given, also following the principles above: no film versions and no film packages.
+In the second part of the Excel template, the list of \rightarrow eligible European films must be given, also following the principles above: no film versions and no film packages.
 The reporting of the quota obligation is based on the reporting requirement for on-demand services implemented by the FSO.
 The companies under obligation can also use that as a basis insofar as the film offer in question essentially corresponds for the reporting requirement and the quota obligation.

-The following supporting documents must be submitted by 30 April of the following year:
+The completed Excel file must be submitted on the FPF platform together with the report on the investment obligation by 30 April of the following year.